needle4j/needle4k/src/site/mock-objects.md

 class to your test cases.
 It will automatically register all created mocks and to replay, reset or verify them in batch instead of explicitly.

-The following test illustrates the usage of EasyMock with Needle and the injection of generated mock objects.
+The following test illustrates the usage of EasyMock with **needle4k** and the injection of generated mock objects.

 ```java
 public class AuthenticatorTest